syedumerqadri/dazai/readme.md

 ![](https://github.com/syedumerqadri/dazai/blob/master/Untitled.jpg)
 #                               Dazai v1.0 | Android Forensics Tool
-## This is basic android forensics tool written in python it's use adb shell to intract with
-## with device and grab information about it
+## This is basic android forensics tool written in python it's use adb shell to intract with device and grab information about it

 ## Features: